BBC One: 1990s

 Alan Yentob launched the 1993 Autumn schedule calling it "My first try with a lot of help from my friends", with the channel still under criticism, following the start of new programming which Alan introduced a year earlier, and the number of summer repeats. £175 million was spent on 80 hours of original drama produced, enchantment to the arts with an extended 26-week run for Omnibus, and documentaries with The Downing Street Years, new wildlife series and an eight-month look at Sheffield's Children's hospital, while Goodnight Sweetheart, Grace & Favour and The Danny Baker Show were new comedy series.
 Lois & Clark: The New Adventures of Superman included in the Saturday night line up to increase variety.

 Following the public disapproval of filling its schedule with 25% of repeats during the summer months of 1993, BBC1 agreed to broadcast an extra 110 hours worth of original programming over the same period during the summer in 1994, which included giving EastEnders an additional episode per week.
 Efficiency savings of £25 million were found and redeployed to the new productions.
-The savings were seen as a vindication for the producer choice, and the controversial market-oriented drive introduced in April 1993.
+The savings were seen as a vindication for Producer Choice, the controversial internal market introduced in April 1993.

 By March 1999, the channel admitted defeat in its ratings war with ITV, with its spring line up emphasising more on serious factual and educational programmes, and drama.
 This change in strategy came about after continuing complaints that the channel was appealing to the lowest common denominator to increase viewership.
 Reliance on docusoaps and the dropping of the vilified Noel's House Party were chastened by the hoax guests on The Vanessa Show.
 Alan Yentob said "The spring package is to remind people of what the BBC is here for, range and ambition you won't find anywhere else at peak time".
 The changes helped the channel distinguish itself from (as one BBC executive said) "its down-market rival and would not compete for viewers on ITV's terms."